IShaoYuChenD/Data_Universe/Quant Projects/Black Scholes-Option/README.md

-The current stock price (S

-0

-​

-&nbsp;) is set as the most recent closing price.
+The current stock price (S0) is set as the most recent closing price.